 It was during a visit to their parents’ home that the Doctors Camprasse noticed a pearl oyster shell in a glass-fronted cabinet in the family home.
 Its appearance and colour reminded them of tooth enamel.
 It was then that they had the idea of using mother-of-pearl as an alternative raw material to titanium, to make implants.
 They started bibliographic research work on pearl-producing molluscs (Pinctadines and Tridacnes) and their biotope, physical and chemical composition, method of reproduction and cultivation.
 They acquired shells of several species, and examined the feasibility of implants, bone substitutes of dental orthopedics.

-It is within the framework of the Hurriet-Sérusclat law of 1998 that the Doctors Camprasse came to carry out their first cases on animals- first privately, then at the French National Veterinary School’s Biomedical Research Centre [Centre de Recherche Biomédicale de l’Ecole Nationale Vétérinaire] in Maisons-Alfort.
-They filed the first patent concerning the orthopaedic use of mother-of-pearl as a bone substitute, secured its registration and set up the Biocorex company.
+It is within the framework of the Hurriet-Sérusclat law of 1988 (former law relating to the protection of people undergoing biomedical research) that Doctors Camprasse carried out their first critical case studies in patients in a situation of therapeutic failure, then animal studies at the Biomedical Research Center of the National Veterinary School of Maisons-Alfort.
+They file and obtain the first patent relating to the use of mother-of-pearl as a bone substitute in Orthopedics, and set up the Biocorex Company.

 - Televised press conference at the French natural history museum [Muséum National d’Histoire Naturelle]